Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 idempotency

-Ansible, like other configuration management tools, is also characterized by ensuring idempotency.
+Like other configuration management tools, Ansible is characterized by its idempotence guarantee,

-ensures that the tool will converge to the same state no matter how many times it is executed using some modules, without any user intervention. -
+the tool guarantees that some modules will converge to the same state no matter how many times they are executed, -

-various functions and platform settings with a minimum of To use them, you need to use a function called a defined module.
+various functions and platform settings with minimal To use them, you need to use a function called a defined module.

 How to install Ansible

-Now, I will introduce how to install Ansible.
+Now, I will show you how to install Ansible

 # python --version Python 2.7.5

-Since the Python version is 2.4 or higher, you can install it without any problems.
+Since the Python version is 2.4 or higher, it can be installed without any problems.

 # yum install epel-release